View to the horizon of André le Nôtre’s Jardin à la française from the Château’s

 Musée d’Orsay, the Musée de l'Orangerie, and the National Gallery of Art, Washington

-celebrates the origins of Impressionism in its 150 anniversary year.
+in celebration of the origins of Impressionism in its 150 anniversary year.

 Inventer l'impressionnisme